uncomplicate/neanderthal/articles/tutorial_native.md

 (facts
  "BLAS 1 axpy: SAXPY stands for Scalar a times x plus y.
 It scales a vector and adds it to another vector.
-It can help in acomplishing both the scaling of vectors, additions, or both.
+It can help in accomplishing both the scaling of vectors, additions, or both.
 It also works on matrices.
 It have destructive and non-destructive variants, and accepts varargs: ax - scaling